JossWhittle/Opt-ID/docs/index.rst

 Getting started
 ---------------

-Many core ideas & API calls are explained in the tutorial/getting-started document:
+Many core ideas & API calls are explained in the getting-started document:

 .. toctree::
     :maxdepth: 2